simorgh10/astro-tutorial/Notes.md

 * Add a new blog post by creating a new post-4.md file in src/pages/posts/ and adding some Markdown content.
 Be sure to include at least the frontmatter properties used below.

 * create BlogPost component

+# Generate tag pages

+* You can create entire sets of pages dynamically using .astro files that export a getStaticPaths() function.

+* Create a new file at src/pages/tags/[tag].astro.

+* The getStaticPaths function returns an array of page routes, and all of the pages at those routes will use the same template defined in the file.

+* Make sure that every blog post contains at least one tag, written as an array, e.g. tags: ["blogging"].

+* Add the following props to your getStaticPaths() function in order to make data from all your blog posts available to each page route.

+* Filter your list of posts to only include posts that contain the page’s own tag.

+* If you need information to construct the page routes, write it inside getStaticPaths().

+* To receive information in the HTML template of a page route, write it outside getStaticPaths().

+* Your tag pages are now defined statically in [tag].astro.
+If you add a new tag to a blog post, you will also have to revisit this page and update your page routes.

+* The following example shows how to replace your code on this page with code that will automatically look for, and generate pages for, each tag used on your blog pages.

+* Create an array of all your existing tags

+* Replace the return value of the getStaticPaths function